meizabel/documentation/concepts.md

 **Event** is something that happened in the past.
 All changes to an application state are captured as a sequence of events.
 In Spine [events](/java/event.md) are defined as protobuf messages as well.

-**Aggregate** handles commands, applies events, and have a state model encapsulated within it that allows it to implement the required command validation, thus upholding the invariants (business rules) of the aggregate.
+**Aggregate** is technically a "concept" and not a file, a class, or a thing you can readily point to in an IDE.
+It is a logical collection of domain objects, that should form an atomic and cohesive whole.
 Read more on declaring an [Aggregate](/java/aggregate.md) in Spine.

 **Aggregate Repository** manages Aggregates, sends events to Event Bus and latest Aggregate States to the Aggregate Stand.